godotengine/godot-docs/classes/class_transform.rst

 - :ref:`Transform<class_Transform>` **scaled** **(** :ref:`Vector3<class_Vector3>` scale **)**

-Scales the transform by the given scale factor, using matrix multiplication.
+Scales basis and origin of the transform by the given scale factor, using matrix multiplication.

 ----